 2. Get rid of lower branches early in the piece

-The lower branches of your marijuana plant don’t receive all that much light, which doesn’t mean a lot earlier on, but later on affects growth elsewhere.
+The lower branches of your cannabis plant don’t receive all that much light, which doesn’t mean a lot earlier on, but later on affects growth elsewhere.
 Lower branches don’t really produce many colas, so you don’t lose much by pruning them and their leaves.
 Your plant will be better able to focus on sending sugars elsewhere to produce bigger buds.

 3. Top your plants!

 Topping your plants means cutting off the top branch, what would seemingly be the most luscious part of the plant to cut off.
-However, this cola restricts growth to the rest of your marijuana plant, and in cutting it off you can encourage growth everywhere else.
+However, this cola restricts growth to the rest of your cannabis plant, and in cutting it off you can encourage growth everywhere else.
 That means a bigger yield in the end.

 4. Get rid of dead leaves

-As your marijuana plant gets older, you’ll find that some of the leaves around the bottom of the plant have started to turn yellow and even die.
+As your cannabis plant gets older, you’ll find that some of the leaves around the bottom of the plant have started to turn yellow and even die.
 It’s actually best to prune these before they even turn yellow and die.
 Snipping these off will mean energy isn’t wasted there, where it isn’t going to be needed.

 5. Wait before flowering